-How to Get a Job Teaching English in Barcelona
+How to Get a Paid Job Teaching English in Barcelona

 Barcelona is a fabulous city with sunny weather, a laid-back style, and Mediterranean views.
 There are plenty of people who want to live here, but few people who end up staying for very long.
 This is because, like many other big cities, Barcelona is expensive and hard to find well-paying work in, especially now with the economic crisis.

 If you do not have permission to live and work in Europe (that applies to most people from the United States and Canada) then welcome to the red-tape that may make you question your love for Spain and Barcelona many times.
 You may be thinking that I am coming off a bit pessimistic, and you may be right.
 Still, after four years in Barcelona and with a Spanish work visa in my hot little hand, I know the ins and outs of working as an English teacher in Spain.
 From a North American point of view I am here to say, it ain’t easy, but it’s not impossible.

 First Thing’s First, Get Certified